wallshkim/serverless-workshop-starter/README.md

 ### What are serverless platforms?

+"Functions as a Service" or FaaS is basically an equivalent term

+Fundamentally, a serverless platform lets you create *handlers* to handle *events*.
+This enables *event-driven architecture* which should feel very natural to anyone who has worked with a REST API.

+Example: unexpected 500 error in critical service.
+Post to message queue -- then consume it with arbitrary functions.

 ### Why choose serverless?
+Deploy, scale, and update services at an even more granular level than traditional microservice architecture.
+Handle things like event queues quickly and naturally.
+Avoid being tied to "cron" (scheduled) jobs, though that's a tool available to you.

+Much less infrastructure to deal with -- you get a lot "for free" -- no load balancers!
+Let the platform holder deal with the platform; no Docker images to manage.

+Cost.
+Much cheaper than e.g. a typical EC2 setup.

 ### Serverless limitations
+Cold starts may need to be mitigated -- database connections in particular have some pitfalls.

+(AWS-specific) API Gateway in general is...complicated (but it's getting better!).

+Fragmentation & shared code -- there are tools to mitigate this, but it's a complication compared to traditional servers.

 ### Infrastructure as Code
+For the love of all that is good and right in the world, capture as much of your infrastructure in code as you possibly can.
+This makes everything from bug-hunting to disaster recovery to expanding services infinitely easier.

+Serverless means you get to skip a whole bunch of what you have to do even for a relatively simple EC2 setup, much less a complex redundant/resilient application or Kubernetes or whatever.

 ## Workshop Agenda

 ### AWS CLI
 https://docs.aws.amazon.com/cli/latest/index.html

 #### Create IAM user
+This is the hardest part!
+Really.

 * Create user
 * Download the csv!
 * Create group `serverless-admin` & attach policies: `AWSLambdaFullAccess`, `AmazonAPIGatewayAdministrator`